 On Jaaraama!
 (Both “thank you” and “hello” in my native language of Pulaar)

-I am Samba Sow, one of your course instructors for this coming summer in Senegal.
+I am Samba Sow, one of your course instructors for this coming Adult Program in Senegal.
 I am Senegalese and I was born in a small village, Temento Samba, in the South of Senegal in the Kolda region.
 I attended my primary and secondary school in Kolda and then spent 2 years in the high school of Tambacounda before moving to Thies, where I finished up my high school studies.
 I then went to the University of Dakar where I got my Duel II in British & American literature and civilization and also in phonetics.

 In 1998, I was hired by the U.S. Peace Corps where I spent 6 years in Senegal as a language trainer and homestay/ cross-cultural coordinator before moving to the U.S., where I have been living up to now.
 In addition to Peace Corps, I have also worked with other NGO’s that dealt with development and education topics.
-I’ve also taught English and French teacher in private schools.
+I’ve also taught English and French in private schools.

-I am so happy and excited to work with Dragons and you this semester.
+I am so happy and excited to work with Dragons and you on this Adult Program.
 This is going to be a wonderful experience, certainly one of the most important of my life and, very likely, of yours too.
-I cannot wait to meet you, the students that I will be working with, guiding through my home country, and sharing the stories of my life with.
+I cannot wait to meet you, the participants that I will be working with, guiding through my home country, and sharing the stories of my life with.
 I am excited to know that some of you who will be reading my letter will soon be my co-travelers.
 I am confident that, together, our various experiences and different skills will create a wonderful, exciting, and profound trip.

 I am looking forward to meeting everyone and starting our journey together.